0xPolygon/polygon-docs/docs/cdk/getting-started/cdk-erigon/deploy-cdk-erigon.md

 ### Hardware requirements

-* A Linux-based OS (e.g. Ubuntu 22.04 LTS).
+* Operating system: A Linux-based OS (e.g. Ubuntu 22.04 LTS).
-* At least 64GB RAM with a minimum 4-core CPU.
+* Memory: At least 64GB RAM.
-* Both Apple Silicon and AMD64 are supported.
+* CPU: A minimum 4-core CPU, or higher (both Apple Silicon and amd64 are supported).

 !!! tip
     - On x86, the following packages are required to use the optimal, vectorized-Poseidon-hashing for the sparse Merkle tree: